Disney World Packing List

-Bringing extra bags is often overlooked on Disney packing lists.
-We recommend that you bring several large Ziploc or trash bags to keep your dirty (or wet) clothes separated from your clean clothes.
+Bringing extra bags is often overlooked on Disney Resort packing lists.
+However, we recommend you bring several large Ziploc or trash bags to separate your dirty (or wet) clothes from your clean clothes.

 A well-organized Disney World vacationer is a less stressed Disney vacationer!
 Small ziplock bags can come in handy to protect electronics and wallets on water rides.

 It’s no surprise that Orlando, FL is a warm, sunny destination.
 This is usually a good thing, but too much sun can quickly turn into a negative.
-Be sure you are prepared to deal with the Florida sunshine.
+So be sure you are prepared to deal with the Florida sunshine.

-Pack sunscreen, sunglasses, hats, or whatever else you may need to keep the sun from affecting your enjoyable Disney vacation.
+Pack sunscreen, sunglasses, hats, or whatever else you may need to keep the hot sun from affecting your enjoyable Disney World vacation.

 Snacks are also a great item to pack for road trips and flights to and from Orlando.